ldutoit/zool-coding-group/README.md

 # Digital Lab 2017
-This folder contains the introductory material for the introduction to python for the PhD days 2017
+This folder contains the introductory material for the introduction to python for the digital lab workshop 2017

 ## Scripts
 **AdvancedBasics.py** contains data structures and python basics